 The property is a contributing resource within the Catoctin Furnace National Register Historic District.
 The district is listed on the Maryland Inventory of Historic Properties (F-6-45).
-Additionally, the property is individually listed on the Maryland Inventory of Historic Properties (F-6-120) and was determined individually eligible for the National Register under Criteria A, C, and D. The entire parcel has a Maryland Historical Trust easement.
-The property contains the historic house, summer kitchen/wash house, springhouse, and garage.
-The nominated property encompasses approximately 1.28 acres of land.
+The property contains the historic house.
+The nominated property encompasses approximately 0.28 acres of land.